While thinking about your academic program, don't forget extracurricular activities are an important part of your collegiate experience.

 R 203A R 218

-SAVE THE DATE: Comm Club will be hosting their Annual Spring Banquet on April 17, 2014, at the Le St. Germain Hotel in St. Cloud!
-Social hour from 6 - 7 p.m. with dinner served at 7 p.m.
-Tickets for this event will go on sale March 31st through April 11th.
-Prices are $15 for students, $18 for faculty and other guests.
+Comm Club hosted their Annual Spring Banquet on April 17, 2014, at the Le St. Germain Hotel in St. Cloud!
+Social hour was from 6 - 7 p.m. with dinner served at 7 p.m.

 Comm Club received a Student Programs "New Program Award" April, 2013, for their Direct Connect Program, which brings guest speakers to campus to talk about their careers.